Anny-Moon/PCA/README.md

 ```
 myApplication$ gnuplot -e "polymerName='myPolymer'" -e "k=10" plotObservable.gnu
 ```
 for plotting dependence of Observable on scaling step for default value of k.
-It works for `/totalAngle` and  `/various_k` projects.
+It works for `totalAngle` and  `various_k` projects.